srevenant/dragon/doc/conventions.md

 # Conventions

-- ___Meta Files___ — Files & folders beginning with underscore are "meta" files:
+- ___Reserved files / Folders___ —
+  - `_dragon.yml` — This is the only required file name.
+It is the top level configuration file and should be in the root of your site folder.
+  - Layout files are located in a folder which is configured in your dragon config file as "layouts" — default is `_lib/layout`

+- ___File management___ — all files in the target folder will be processed,
+  depending on their content type.
+Files are either _meta_, _special_, or _plain_, and are identified in this same order.
+If a file is a meta file, it will not be considered as a special file.
+If it is a special file, then it is not considered as a plain file.
+  - ___meta___ files are those that begin with an underscore.
-  - Meta files are not included in the rendered content, unless they are included in some other file.
+    - Meta files are not included in the rendered content, unless they are included in another file.
     - Meta files may be referenced with or without beginning underscore.
 Example:

       `include "lib/to/file.html"`

       This will match `_lib/to/file.html` `_lib/to/_file.html` and other similar variations.
     - Contents below a meta folder will not be included, even if those files do not include an underscore.
+  - ___special___ files either Templates, or are known by file extension/type (currently: ".scss").
+Templates, which can be any file type, are text files which begin with a dragon template header `--- dragon-1.0`.
+    Special files are processed before being saved into the build folder.
+  - ___plain___ files are those which are neither meta nor special, and they are simply copied verbatim to the build folder, preserving modes, as well as modified and creation times.
-- ___File Extensions___ — File extension aligns with desired/target file type,
+  - ___File Extensions___ — File extensions align with desired/target file type,
     regardless of if its templated or not.

-- ___Special files___ —
-  - `_dragon.yml` -> top level configuration, should be in the root of your site.
-  - layout files are located in a folder which is configured in your dragon config file as "layouts" — default is `_lib/layout`
+Do not use `.eex` files, but rather `.html`, `.txt`, or others as appropriate.

 - ___Data___ —
   - Data imports are specified in the dragon config file, and may be one of two types: file(yml) and collection.